Tiny Organisms in Aquatic Habitats

 Sampling date 06/2025.
 Scale bars indicate 50 µm.

-In this test, too, the characteristic tubular shape of the neck is masked by the attached diatom frustules and is only visible in the last cross-section.
+The tubular shape of the neck, which is characteristic for this species, is masked by the attached diatom frustules and is only visible in the last cross-section.

 In addition to diatom frustules, several round, brown xenosomes can be seen in the shell.
 These are fruiting bodies (uredospores) of rust fungi; they were very numerous in the local water.